aleshaleksey/fansys23/08-spell-list.md

 **Special**: A caster can only ever have ONE domain.
 If the spell is recast, the previous domain disappears.

 **Global**: The spell lasts for 1 week.
-At the end of the week, the caster may decide at the end of this period whether to make the domain permanent.
+At the end of this period, the caster may decide whether to make the domain permanent.

 The caster may instead *join* a domain onto an existing domain, hence expanding it.
 The domain must belong to the caster, or the creator of the other domain must permit it.
 In the case where the spell is used to expand a domain, the caster must make a ["Spellworking"](05-skills.md#spellworking) roll with a Threshold=[own threshold + 1 for every expansion that the domain has undergone].
 Upon failure the spell ends in catastrophic failure.